-This theme focuses on marginalised groups, agriculture, large-scale investments, youth, pastoral systems, and the impacts of urbanisation and commercialisation.

-Recognize Africa's ecological diversity and its implications for land tenure systems.

-- Understand the impact of demographic changes, urbanization, and agriculture commercialization on land tenure.

-Address the need for harmonizing customary and statutory land management systems.

-Focus on securing land and natural resource tenure for marginalized groups including women, disabled persons, indigenous peoples, and pastoralists.

-Legally recognize collective rights and tenure over land and natural resources.

-Ensure customary law is compatible with constitutional and statutory safeguards, especially for women's land rights.

-Acknowledge agriculture as crucial for socioeconomic development, food security, and livelihoods.

-Address rural poverty and technological, infrastructure, and market access challenges.
+- Recognize Africa's ecological diversity and its implications for land tenure systems. - 0 Understand the impact of demographic changes, urbanization, and agriculture commercialization on land tenure. - Address the need for harmonizing customary and statutory land management systems. - 0 Focus on securing land and natural resource tenure for marginalized groups including women, disabled persons, indigenous peoples, and pastoralists. - 0 Legally recognize collective rights and tenure over land and natural resources. - Ensure customary law is compatible with constitutional and statutory safeguards. especially for women's land rights. - Acknowledge agriculture as crucial for socioeconomic development, food security, and livelihoods. - 0 Address rural poverty and technological, infrastructure, and market access challenges.

-Guideline 3: The curriculum on land governance in the rural sector needs to ensure land professionals have a deep understanding of the types of land tenure arrangements required to incentivise greater on-farm investments; how property rights affect vulnerable groups' ability to participate in and benefit from agricultural development projects; the type of complementary programming necessary to incentivise climate-smart agriculture practices; as well as linkages between secure property rights and agricultural production.
+Guideline 3: Curriculum on land governance in the rural sector needs to ensure land professionals have deep understanding of the types of land tenure arrangements required to incentivize greater on farm investments; how property rights affect vulnerable groups' ability to participate in and benefit from agricultural development climatesmart agriculture practices; as well as linkages between secure property rights and agricultural production.

-Guideline 4: Curricula on land governance ought to pay attention to the promotion and understanding of the legitimacy of marginalised groups and indigenous land rights in Africa, viewed through the prism of human rights, and how they relate to spirituality, cultural identity and food security.
+Guideline 4: Curricula on land governance ought to pay attention to the promotion and understanding of the legitimacy of marginalized groups and indigenous land rights in Africa, viewed through the prism of human rights, and how they relate to spirituality, cultural identity and food security.

-Train professionals in mapping and zoning of agricultural land and rural land use planning.

-- Unde - Understand the potential of responsible large scale agricultural investments.

-Promote the application of principles for responsible and inclusive investments.

-Develop skills for informed negotiations, contract preparations, and assessment of large-scale investments.

-Address the challenge of youth land access for employment opportunities.

-Identify knowledge gaps in youth land access, tenure security, and incentives for agricultural engagement.

-Develop policies to enable youth to acquire secure land tenure.
+- Train professionals in mapping and zoning of agricultural land and rural land use planning. - Understand the potential of responsible large scale agricultural investments. - Promote the application of principles for responsible and inclusive investments. - Develop skills for informed negotiations, contract preparations, and assessment of large-scale investments. - Address the challenge of youth land access for employment opportunities. - Identify knowledge gaps in youth land access, tenure security, and incentives for agricultural engagement. - Develop policies to enable youth to acquire secure land tenure.

-Guideline 5: Research to generate data and options for viable investment models in order to yield equitable outcomes needs to be integrated into land governance curricula.
+Guideline 5: Research to generate data and options for viable investment models in order to yield equitable outcomes needs to be integrated in land governance curricula.
 In addition, curricula ought to guide the training and skills development in the area of participatory land use planning and community development to ensure national food security and rural livelihoods as an integral part of responsible agricultural investments.

-Recognize the contribution of pastoralists to economies and ecosystem conservation.

-Understand the dynamics of pastoralism and the implications of land use changes on their livelihoods.

-Promote policies that secure land rights for pastoral communities.

-Understand the implications of urbanization on land tenure systems.

-Address the emergence of informal land markets and land use changes from agricultural to residential/commercial.

-Ensure land governance curricula covers land tenure arrangements, women's and vulnerable groups' rights, and climatesmart agriculture practices.
+- Recognize the contribution of pastoralists to economies and ecosystem conservation. - Understand the dynamics of pastoralism and the implications of land use changes on their livelihoods. - Promote policies that secure land rights for pastoral communities. - Understand the implications of urbanization on land tenure systems. - Address the emergence of informal land markets and land use changes from agricultural to residential/commercial. - Ensure land governance curricula covers land tenure arrangements, women's and vulnerable groups' rights, and climatesmart agriculture practices.